Joy-less/Embers/Source/Embers/Documentation.md

 object.object_id
 	Returns an integer to uniquely identify the given object.

+object.hash
+	Returns an integer hash code that represents the object for Hash key lookups.

+object.eql?(other)
+	Returns true if the objects have the same hash.

 object.methods
 	Returns an array containing a symbol for the name of each method in a given object.